-- Use the agreed school format in: staffshare/Both Schools Curriculum Plans/Mathematics - English: The school use the 'Little Wandle Revised Letters and Sounds' DfE approved phonics scheme, to teach phonics and early reading.
+- Use the agreed school format in: staffshare/Both Schools Curriculum Plans/Mathematics - English: Until we have a DfE approved phonics scheme, the school will continue to use Letters and Sounds as the base to teaching phonics but with an offer which is in line with the DfE recommendations.
 We follow the National Curriculum and use the assessment framework for Reading and Writing to support planning and assessment.
 We use the Accelerated Reader programme and use VIPERS to support the teaching of reading.
 Exciting hooks and real-life contexts are used to engage children's writing.
 Each year group has a long-term overview and progression of skills document based on these materials. - Use the agreed school format in: staffshare/Both Schools Curriculum Plans/English - Topic: Use the agreed school format in each year group: staffshare/Both school curriculum plans - o Topic: EYFS topic planning format is different.